okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 ```

 The `default` stands for default namespace.
 Pods and services can be launched in different namespaces (to logically seperate your cluster).

+So how does this resolution work?

+Say we have a pod and we run `kubectl run -i -tty busybox --image=busybox --restart=Never -- sh` and the from the shell run `cat /etc/resolv.conf`, can can see that there will be a `nameserver`.